-If you are in charge of the facilities of a gym or school, you might be asking yourself how to best clean a locker room or if there are special processes needed to clean a locker room correctly.
+If you are in charge of the facilities of a gym, you might be asking yourself how to best clean a locker room or if there are special processes needed to clean a locker room correctly.
 To both of those questions, we say yes.
-To clean a locker room well, you need more than just a standard cleaning process.
+To properly clean a locker room, you need more than just a standard cleaning process.
 Let’s take a look at how to clean a locker room well.

 How to Clean a Locker Room Well

 Cleaning a locker room after people come through from working out or swimming requires sanitizing as well as disinfecting.
 Dirt is relatively easy to identify, and when it’s gone, you can clearly see how great the space looks.
 But it’s the germs and pathogens that linger after the dirtiness in the locker room has been cleaned up that you can’t forget.
 Normal cleaning and scrubbing solutions won’t do the job that disinfectants and decontaminates will.
 Plus, a locker room is the type of humid, smelly environment that will breed germs that need to be addressed properly so the space is healthy, safe, and clean at the same time.

 While people are coming and going from parking lots and workout areas, they will track germs and dirt in from the outside as well as from the exercise, training, and pool areas.
 When combined in the locker room with sweat, humidity, and moisture, this is a prime situation for bacteria, mold, pathogens, and smells to build up quickly.
 Wet towels, gym clothes, and shower areas all create situations for these types of contaminants to form.
 In turn, the locker room becomes the perfect situation to spread contaminants like athlete’s foot, staph infections, and other pathogens like fungi and bacteria.